fobiat/k3s-homelab/README.md

 ## Packages
 This cluster uses a number of tools to work properly:

 * Kubernetes k3s - Production-Grade Container Orchestration,
 	automated container deployment, scaling, and management.
-* K3sup- Uses Ansible to deploy a lightweight k3s production ready cluster.
+* K3sup- uses Ansible to deploy a lightweight k3s production ready cluster.
-* Containerd - An industry-standard container runtime with an emphasis on simplicity, robustness and portability.
+* Containerd - an industry-standard container runtime with an emphasis on simplicity, robustness and portability.
-* Flux2 - Open and extensible continuous delivery solution for Kubernetes.
+* Flux2 - open and extensible continuous delivery solution for Kubernetes.
 Powered by GitOps Toolkit.
-* Github - Code hosting platform for version control and collaboration.
+* Github - code hosting platform for version control and collaboration.
 * Github actions - CI/CD runner for workflows
+* Renovate - universal dependency update tool that fits into your workflows.
 * Calico - an open source networking and network security solution for containers.
 * Cloudflare DDNS - service that keeps the DNS updated with a web property's correct IP address.
-* Cloudflare Tunnels
+* Cloudflare Tunnels - secure and encrypt application traffic to any type of infrastructure
 * ~~MetalLB - load-balancer implementation for bare metal Kubernetes clusters.~~

 ## To Do